Home Science Nuclear Chemistry Nuclear Fusion

 Nuclear fusion is a nuclear reaction where very light nuclei of chemical elements can be joined or fused to form heavier elements by the emission of energy or loss of masses.
 In the nuclear fusion process, if two protons and two neutrons are fused or two deuterons are united, the produced energy is very large about 1.2 MeV.
-Nuclear fusion technology works to overcome the repulsive barrier in the fission reactor of the nuclear power plant.
+Nuclear fusion technology generally works to overcome the repulsive barrier in the nuclear fission reactor of the nuclear power plant.
+The nuclear fusion reaction that occurs in the interior of the sun and stars is the source of solar stellar energy.

 Nuclear Fusion Technology

-Fusion technology or formula was first initiated in the second World War for the preparation of thermonuclear weapons and hydrogen bombs.
+Fusion technology or formula was first initiated in the Second World War for the preparation of thermonuclear weapons and hydrogen bombs.

-Today, fusion technology is used in the nuclear reactor of power plants for electric or nuclear power generation in peaceful applications to mankind.
+Today, fusion technology is used mostly in the nuclear reactor of power plants for electric or nuclear power generation in peaceful applications to mankind.

 Nuclear Fusion in the Sun